lopezmontes/GenoMus/specifications/new_ideas_harmonic_grid.md

 Elements defining a harmonic grid:

 - **tuning**: tuning system applied as the main basis.
 This is the total pitches that can be used to define scales.
+If this is an empty array all pitches without any quantization are employed.
 - **scale**: subset of eligible pitches from the tuning system to construct modes.
 - **mode**: subset of eligible pitches from the scale to construct chords.
 - **chord**: subset of eligible pitches from the scale to define the harmonic grid.
 - **root**: first pitch defining the transposition of the chord that will be used for the grid.
 - **octavation**: amount of octaves to replicate the transposed chord.
 It can be also negative and not integer.
 0 means that only the original chord will be used, without transposition.

+The process of obtaining harmonic grids is tolerant to unordered arrays, duplications of number ouut of range.
+All this input arrays are remapped to allways make sense.

 Example of the data defining a harmonic grid: